 |2.6||Verordnung zur Festlegung der Nutzungsbestimmungen für die Bereitstellung von Geodaten des Bundes (GeoNutzV)||GeoNutzV||https://www.gesetze-im-internet.de/geonutzv/index.html||quasi-license, granted only by the German government.
 Requires citation instead of attribution|

-This obligation requires you to choose the exact same license for aggregated or modified data.
+The Share-Alike obligation requires that you choose the exact same license for aggregated or modified data.
 It can be described as reciprocal, hereditary or (negatively connotated) virulent.

 For more information see copyleft on Wikipedia.